vinfreecs/genga/Documentation.md

  * t is the time in years.
  * i is the particle index.
 If two particles collide, then the new index is the one from the more massive particle.
 If both particles have the same mass, then the smaller index is taken.
+ * m is the mass of the body in Solar masses.
+ * r is the physical radius of the body in AU.
+ * x, y, z are the heliocentric positions in AU.
+ * vx, vy, vz are the heliocentric velocities in AU/day * 0.0172020989.
+ * Sx, Sy, Sz are the spin components in Solar masses AU^2 * day / 0.0172020989.
  * amin, amax, emin and emax are the specified boundaries for the aeCount box, see [here](#markdown-header-aelimits) for more details.
 At a collision, the same rules as for the index are applied to these values.
  * aecount is the number of time steps since the last coordinate output time in which the particles semi major axis and eccentricity where in the aecount box limits.
 See [here](#markdown-header-aelimits) for more details.
  * aecountT is the integrated value of all previous aecount values.